ssuman/notes/effective_java/notes.markdown

 2. Immutable objects are inherently thread safe.
 They require no synchronization.
 3. Clone or copy constructor should not be provided on an immutable class.
 3. Immutable classes create many objects hence can cause performance problems.
 Can be solved by providing a mutable companion.

+### Item 16 - Favor Composition over inheritance
+1. It is safe to use inheritance within a package, where the subclass and superclass are under the control of the same programmer.
+2. Inheriting across package boudaries is dangerous.
+3. Inheritance violates encapsulation.
+The superclass implementation may change from release to release.
+This might break the subclass.
+4. Problem can be solved by using composition and forwarding methods.